proeung/putra/_work/ibm.md

     style: "half"
     type: "image"
   - content: "
-    <h2>Challenge: Transitioning Legacy Systems</h2>
+    <h2>01.
+Transitioning Legacy Systems</h2>

     <p>In late 2018, I joined the IBM Marketing Tech team during a crucial phase: transitioning IBM.com's page experience from the v18 to v19 web standard design system.
 This project was pivotal in helping various business units craft cutting-edge online experiences.
 Our objectives were to enhance customer engagement, bolster brand loyalty, streamline operational costs, and harmonize product and web experiences.</p>

+    <h3>Challenge:</h3>

     <p>Working alongside the Watson team, under the Program Design Office's guidance, we innovated numerous patterns and components.
 These enhancements transformed content presentation within IBM.com's Drupal ecosystem - the CMS of choice at the time.
 A key focus of this initiative was establishing a unified repository.
 This repository not only served as a vital resource for the Drupal theme but also as extensive documentation, crucial for achieving broad adoption and enablement across various business units.</p>

-    <h2>Solution: Fractal Library</h2>
+    <h3>Solution:</h3>

     <p>In my role, I spearheaded the development of a front-end library using Fractal, a dynamic pattern library.
 Fractal became the repository for front-end code (including Twig, CSS, and JS), which seamlessly integrated with Drupal templates.
+This integration ensured that our style guide remained in sync with our production code, overcoming a common challenge in large-scale web projects.</p>

+    <h3>Result:</h3>

-This integration ensured that our style guide remained in sync with our production code, overcoming a common challenge in large-scale web projects.
-As a result, content creators could easily apply these new patterns to their pages, leading to a significant adoption of the design system across 90% of our pages.
+    <p>As a result, content creators and different business units could easily apply these new patterns to their pages, leading to a significant adoption of the design system across 90% (2k+ pages) of IBM.com.
 This approach served as an effective interim solution until the launch of the Carbon for IBM.com Library.</p>

     <p>The success of this project set a precedent, influencing the design elements seen in the current <a href='https://www.ibm.com/standards/carbon/' target='_blank'>Carbon for IBM.com</a> Design System.</p>
     "